 A global building products company wanted to expand its B2B organization into a B2B2C business.
-They needed to understand consumer demand for their products, how renovation decisions are made, and which of the company’s innovative products consumers would buy—all to decide where in the buying journey to engage each segment with their brand, our client needed to understand
+To decide where in the buying journey to engage each consumer segment with their brand, our client needed to understand

-We validated the size and characteristics of the market by collecting key demographic information that included zip+4, gender, income, and children at home, plus price sensitivity, perceived value for new product concepts, attitudes, and aspirations.
+We validated the size and characteristics of the market by collecting key demographic information that included zip+4, gender, income, and number of children at home, along with price sensitivity, perceived value for new product concepts, attitudes, and aspirations.
 These data were appended to our proprietary database of U.S consumers to further describe benefit segments.

 Through our ethnographies and survey data collection, we were able to characterize four segments of U.S consumers on numerous dimensions, including